pubkey/rxdb/docs-src/docs/replication-webrtc.md

 ### Polyfill the WebRTC API in Node.js

 While all modern browsers support the WebRTC API, it is missing in Node.js which will throw the error `No WebRTC support: Specify opts.wrtc option in this environment`.
 Therefore you have to polyfill it with a compatible WebRTC polyfill.
-It is recommended to use the [node-datachannel package](https://github.com/murat-dogan/node-datachannel/tree/master/polyfill).
+It is recommended to use the [node-datachannel package](https://github.com/murat-dogan/node-datachannel/tree/master/polyfill) which **does not** come with RxDB but has to be installed before via `npm install node-datachannel --save`.

 ```ts
 import nodeDatachannelPolyfill from 'node-datachannel/polyfill';